tsenart/patrol/README.md

 ### State synchronization

-Nodes in the cluster periodically poll other nodes for their `Buckets` and perform a CRDT G-Counter style merge with their local `Buckets`.
-This works because a `Bucket` is internally composed of strictly monotically increasing counters.
-When merging, we simply pick the largest value for a field, which is determined to be the latest value across the whole cluster.
+Nodes in the cluster actively replicate state to all other nodes via UDP unicast broadcasting.
+One message is sent to each cluster node per `Bucket` take operation that is triggered via the HTTP API.

+The full `Bucket` state is replicated which fits in less than 256 bytes.
+Together with its merge semantics, this makes a `Bucket` a **state based** *Convergent Replicated Data Type* (CvRDT) based on a [PN-Counter](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#PN-Counter_(Positive-Negative_Counter)).

-### Cluster configuration
+### Cluster discovery

-Cluster configuration can either be `static` or dynamic with `memberlist`.
+#### `static`

-With static configuration, the `ip:port` pairs of all cluster nodes need to be specified with multiple `-node` flags.
+With static configuration, the `ip:port` where the replicator service of cluster nodes is bound to should be specified with multiple `-cluster-node` flags.

 A config management tool like Ansible is recommended to automate the provisioning of the OS service scripts with this configuration pre-populated.

-Memberlist support is experimental and untested.

 ### Failure modes